 | Flame Cremation | $1,750 | $1,000 – $2,500 |

-While the alkaline hydrolysis cost is generally 20% to 30% higher than flame cremation, it is significantly more affordable than a traditional burial, which often involves embalming, expensive caskets, and cemetery plot fees.
+While the alkaline hydrolysis cost is generally somewhat higher than flame cremation, it is significantly more affordable than a traditional burial, which often involves embalming, expensive caskets, and cemetery plot fees.

 Why Does Aquamation Cost More Than Flame Cremation?

 Many families ask why the water cremation price hasn't reached parity with flame cremation yet.
-As a financial planner, I look at the "overhead" of the funeral home to explain this.
+The answer comes down to a provider's overhead.
 There are three main drivers behind the current pricing:

 1. High Equipment Investment